She is the wander, rambler, strolling player. Sometimes she would like to be a settler, but, curiosity...and

-Hand-painted Jamaica - a documentary photography project that explores the visual landscape of Jamaica through graffiti (daubed scribblings, writings and drawings, sign-painting and street art found across the Island.
-The original work included interviews with contemporary sign and mural artists in five of Jamaica's parishes and represents the only photographic survey of Jamaican sign-painting.
-The work led to the first-ever exhibition on Jamaican signs, street art and graffiti held in the UK in April 2019.
+Hand-painted Jamaica - is a documentary photography project that explores the visual landscape of Jamaica through graffiti (daubed scribblings, writings and drawings, sign-painting and street art found across the Island.
+The original work includes interviews with contemporary sign and mural artists in Jamaica's.